Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Problem description

-Note that in this paper, we follow the same convention as in \cite[Definition~1.75]{lord_powell_shardlow_2014} for the definitions of (non-)positive and (non-)negative operators.
-With the previous assumption in mind, we observe that since $A$ is sectorial there exists $\lambda_0 \in \R_0^-$ such that the range of $A - \lambda_0 I$ is $H$.
-Together with the fact that $-A$ is a positive (therefore also dissipative) operator the range condition implies that the semigroup denoted by $\e^{-tA}$, $t \in \R_0^+$, is a semigroup of contractions on $H$, compare \cite[Chapter~1.4, ~Theorem~4.3]{Pazy1983}.
-Since $A$ is sectorial, the semigroup $\e^{-tA}$ is also analytic, compare \cite[Chapter~1.5, ~Theorem 5.2]{Pazy1983}.
-Given $-A$ generates an analytic semigroup and $0 \in \rho(A)$, we obtain some useful bounds.
-For $\zeta \in \R^+$, it follows that
+where $H_{\mathbb{C}}$ is the complexification $H + i H$ of the real space $H$. \item For $\ell \in \{1,2\}$, the operator $A_{\ell}A^{-1} \colon H \to H$ is a well-defined, bounded operator. \end{enumerate} \end{assumption} Note that in this paper, we follow the same convention as in \cite[Definition~1.75]{lord_powell_shardlow_2014} for the definitions of (non-)positive and (non-)negative operators.
+With the previous assumption in mind, we observe that since $A$ is sectorial, there exists $\lambda_0 \in \R_0^-$ such that the range of $A - \lambda_0 I$ is $H$.
+Together with the fact that $-A$ is a positive (therefore also dissipative) operator, the range condition implies that the semigroup denoted by $\e^{-tA}$, $t \in \R_0^+$, is a semigroup of contractions on $H$, compare \cite[Chapter~1, Theorem~4.3]{Pazy1983}.
+Since $A$ is sectorial, the semigroup $\e^{-tA}$ is also analytic, compare \cite[Chapter~2, Theorem 5.2]{Pazy1983}.
+Assuming that $-A$ generates an analytic semigroup and $0 \in \rho(A)$, we obtain some useful bounds.
+For $\zeta \in \R_{0}^+$, it follows that

-and for $\zeta\in (0,1]$ it holds that
+and for $\zeta\in [0,1]$ it holds that